Does my client need a PODE report?

 • The court has directed expert evidence

-• There is any dispute over pension value or division
+• There is dispute over pension value or division

 When a full report may not be proportionate